SegFault2017/EvoluationaryTetris/README.markdown

 - [Fun Stuff](#fun-stuff)

 ## Evolutionary Tetris
 This AI uses evolutionary technique to improve over time.
-Through selection, crossover, and mutation, the AI will learn to paly [Tetris](https://en.wikipedia.org/wiki/Tetris) in as few moves as possible.
+Through selection, crossover, and mutation, the AI will learn to play [Tetris](https://en.wikipedia.org/wiki/Tetris) in as few moves as possible.

 ## Formal Document
 Here's a document to explain the details of the algorithm and the derivation of my herustic functions.